 Memphasys Limited has a Nomination and Remuneration Committee.
-During the 2016/2017 reporting period the committee was chaired by director, Mr John Pereira, who chaired the two meetings held.
-While Mr Pereira was originally designated independent, his legal firm's subsequent association with Memphasys meant that he was not independent for the second of the two meetings held.
+During the 2018 reporting period the committee was chaired by director, Mr John Pereira, who chaired the two meetings held.
+While Mr Pereira was originally designated independent, his legal firm's subsequent association with Memphasys meant that he was not considered independent during the reporting period.
+However, during the reporting period and going forward, the Company was able to appoint an independent director, Mr Marjan Mikel, to Chair the Remuneration Committee to align with the ASX recommendation for an independent chair.

-Other members of the NRC are Mr Andrew Goodall, a Non-Executive Director, and Ms Alison Coutts, the Executive Chairman.
+Other members of the Nomination and Remuneration Committee are Mr Andrew Goodall, a Non-Executive Director, and Ms Alison Coutts, the Executive Chairman.

-The Nomination and Remuneration Committee Charter was reviewed during the 2016/2017 reporting period (June 2017) with no changes recommended and the Committee's Charter is published in the Corporate Governance section of the company's website at www.memphasys.com.
+The Nomination and Remuneration Committee Charter was reviewed during the 2018 reporting period (June 2018) with no changes recommended and the Committee's Charter is published in the Corporate Governance section of the Company's website at www.memphasys.com.

-During the 2016/2017 reporting period the committee met twice with all members attending.
+During the 2018 reporting period the committee met twice with all members attending.